 Your congregation’s mission offering is used to operate our system of ministerial education, where young people are trained to serve as pastors, teachers, and staff ministers in congregations like yours.
 Your gifts to the synod train national pastors in our rapidly growing sister synods in Malawi, Zambia, Ethiopia, and Kenya.
-Your support enables us to share the gospel with hundreds of thousands of people in Latin America through modern communication tools and helps to operate orphanages in India where hundreds of children learn to know their Savior.
+Your support enables us to share the gospel with hundreds of thousands of people in Latin America through modern communication tools and helps to operate orphanages in South Asia where hundreds of children learn to know their Savior.
 Your gifts of love and faith provide needed assistance to sister church bodies like the Ukrainian Lutheran Church as they face huge challenges.
 Your offerings enable WELS to establish and support home missions in places like Houston, Texas, and to enable campus ministries to serve young people at many different universities.
 Your generous gifts support the work of WELS Congregational Services, which provides resources and advice to congregations as they carry out their local ministries.
 And, yes, you provide the financial means for the less exciting but necessary administration and structure that support all the ministry we do.
 These are only a few of the many ways in which your mission offerings are used.

 As your congregation decides what its Congregation Mission Offering will be, don’t just think of the dollars.
 Think of the faces of the people around the world whose lives and eternities will be changed by the power of the saving gospel.
 Be a voice that advocates for generous support of this work.
 Talk to your congregational leaders and with your fellow members.
 And pray that God will continue to bless the work we do together in his name.